Shoop v. Twyford

 Shoop v.
-Twyford, 596 U.S. ___ (2022), was a United States Supreme Court case related to death row inmates' habeas corpus petitions.
+Twyford, 596 U.S. 811 (2022), was a United States Supreme Court case related to death row inmates' habeas corpus petitions.

 Background

 In the fall of 1992, Raymond A. Twyford, III (born October 15, 1962), and accomplice Daniel Eikelberry (born December 23, 1973), murdered 37-year-old Richard Franks in Jefferson County, Ohio.
 Franks was accused of sexually assaulting an 18-year-old girl and a 13-year-old girl.
 Both girls were the daughters of a woman Twyford lived with.
 In September 1992, Twyford and Eikelberry lured Franks to a remote spot under the premise of a hunting trip, where he was murdered.
 Franks was shot multiple times in the head, and his hands were cut off to deter police from identifying the body.
 Police found a 1992 calendar diary in Franks' pocket and were able to identify him.
 A short time later, Eikelberry was arrested and confessed to the crime.
 Twyford was also captured shortly afterward.
 Both suspects supposedly showed no remorse for the crime.
 Twyford was convicted and sentenced to death soon thereafter.
-Eikelberry was sentenced to life in prison and is eligible for parole in 2024.
+Eikelberry was sentenced to life in prison and is eligible for parole in 2032.

 In 2019, Twyford sought a compelling order from Ohio to transport him to the Ohio State University Wexner Medical Center for neurological testing, which he asserted might help him challenge his death sentence.
 The district court granted the request, and the United States Court of Appeals for the Sixth Circuit affirmed, over the dissent of Judge Alice Batchelder.
 The warden filed a petition for a writ of certiorari.
+In 2026, Twyford died on death row at the age of 63.